syntax-syndicate/codegate-alt/README.md

 - 💻 Local LLMs (run AI completely offline!)
 - 🔮 Many more on the way!

-### Run AI Your Way
-- 🌐 Cloud Providers: Use leading AI services like OpenAI and Anthropic
-- 🏠 Local LLMs: Keep everything offline with local model support
-- 🔄 Hybrid Mode: Mix and match cloud and local providers as needed

 ### AI Coding Assistants
 We're starting with Continue VSCode extension support, with many more AI coding assistants coming soon!